Drinking alcohol safely with type 1 diabetes

-What your teen with type 1 diabetes should know if they decide to drink.
+What young adults with type 1 diabetes should know about the effects of alcohol.

-If your teen decides to drink, they should understand how alcohol affects their blood sugar.
-Though there might be a temporary spike in blood sugar levels, drinking alcohol usually causes blood sugar to go down.
-Hypoglycemia (or low blood sugar) occurs because the liver kicks in and works on ridding the body of the alcohol first, and is slower to release glucose into the system causing low blood sugar.
-According to the Diabetes Teaching Center at the University of California, San Francisco, it takes approximately 1 – 1 ½ hours for the liver to process one drink.
+Before young adults with type 1 diabetes decide to drink alcohol, they should understand how alcohol affects their blood sugar.
+Initially, alcohol may cause a temporary spike in blood sugar levels, but drinking alcohol usually causes blood sugar to go down.
+Hypoglycemia (or low blood sugar) occurs because the liver kicks in and works on ridding the body of the alcohol first and is slower to release glucose into the system causing low blood sugar.
+According to the Diabetes Teaching Center at the University of California, San Francisco, it takes approximately 1 to 1 ½ hours for the liver to process one drink.
 It’s during that processing time when people with diabetes are at risk for low blood sugar.
-If you have two drinks, you would be at risk for 2 – 3 hours.
-The more drinks you have, the length of time you are at risk for low blood sugar is longer.
+If they have two drinks, they would be at risk for two to three hours.
+The more drinks someone has, the length of time they are at risk for low blood sugar increases.

 - Tell a trusted friend that they have diabetes and how to treat low blood sugar if it occurs.